There’s no better time to start learning how to build an ecommerce website than today.

 - Making the most important information accessible.

 - Incorporating responsive website design.

 - Having a sitemap to help search engines and users navigate the website easily.

-- Ensure your homepage is presentable.
+3. Ensure your homepage is presentable.
 Your website homepage serves as your ecommerce shop’s storefront and is your potential customer’s first impression of your website.
-If you're wondering how to create a homepage or looking for homepage design ideas, StoreBuilder has you covered.
+If you're wondering how to create a homepage, check out our homepage design ideas.